 S. No. Parameter Projections (2030-31)

 1 Total Crude Steel Capacity 300 mt

 2 Total Crude Steel demand/Production 255 mt

 3 Per Capita Finished Steel Consumption 158 kg

-Sources National Steel Policy (NSP) 2017 mt: Million Tonnes
+Sources: National Steel Policy (NSP) 2017 mt: Million Tonnes

-• Production Linked Incentive (PLI) Scheme for Specialty Steel was launched by the Union Cabinet on 29.07.2021, with financialoutlay of Rs.
+- Production Linked Incentive (PLI) Scheme for Specialty Steel was launched by the Union Cabinet on 29.07.2021, with financial outlay of Rs.
 6,322 crore to promote the manufacturing of 'Specialty Steel' within the country by attracting capital investment, generate employment and promote technology up-gradation in the steel sector.
 At present the scheme has 44 active projects with committed investment of about Rs.
-27,100 Crore and downstream capacity addition of 23.8 million tonnes.
+27,106 Crore and downstream capacity addition of 23.8 million tonnes.
 Second round of Production Linked Incentive Scheme for Specialty Steel (PLI 1.1) was launched on January 6th 2025 with a tenure from 2025-26 to 2029-30.
-42 MoUs were signed with selected companies under the PLI Scheme 1.1 with additional estimated investment of around Rs 17,000 crores with downstream capacity creation of around 12 million tonnes (MT) for specialty steel.

-Steel Quality Control Order (QCO):

-Ministry of Steel has introduced Steel Quality Control Order (QCO) thereby banning sub-standard/ defective steel products both from domestic & imports to ensure the availability of quality steel to the industry, users and public at large.
+In second round, 25 companies with 42 projects committed ₹17,000 crore in investment. - Steel Quality Control Order (QCO): Ministry of Steel has introduced Steel Quality Control Order (QCO) thereby banning sub-standard/ defective steel products both from domestic & imports to ensure the availability of quality steel to the industry, users and public at large.
 As per the Order, it is ensured that only quality steel conforming to the relevant BIS standards are made available to the end users.
 As on date 151 Indian Standards stands notified under the Quality Control Order covering carbon steel, alloy steel and stainless steel have been notified under the QCO.
 Ministry of Steel has also identified few additional Indian Standards for inclusion in the Quality Control Order.

 Further, Ministry of Steel has issued an order dated 13.06.2025, which clarifies that the intermediate steel material, meant for manufacturing of final products under BIS Standards, will also have to follow BIS Standards prescribed for such intermediate products.
+Additionally, an official order dated 11.07.2025 has been issued as per which the following exemptions have been granted in respect of aforesaid clarificatory O.M. dated 13.06.2025: